MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 * Structured Class-Labels in Random Forests for Semantic Image Labelling
 * Context-Sensitive Decision Forests for Object Detection
+* Entangled Decision Forests and their Application for Semantic Segmentation of CT Images - medicine

 ### Conditional Random Fields